jetlime/Mouse-Movements-Re-authentication/README.md

 ## Acknowledgements

-This work was supported by the Horizon 2020 FET program of the European Union (grant CHIST-ERA-20-BCI-001) and the European Innovation Council Pathfinder program (SYMBIOTIK project).
+This work is supported by the Horizon 2020 FET program of the European Union through the ERA-NET Cofund funding (BANANA, grant CHIST-ERA-20-BCI-001) and Horizon Europe's European Innovation Council through the Pathfinder program (SYMBIOTIK, grant 101071147).